This post is sponsored by Munchkin

 They do a fantastic job creating products that do their job really well and are beautifully designed to boot.

-Here are three routines that we have down at our house:
+three daily routines we have down

 Reading at night